 "We've been on the boat for 2 months now and we are in the Bahamas, although I'm amazed we pulled that off.
 All 3 of us are alive (a bit battered) and the boat still floats.
 The past few days have been rough - battery problems, and Cap almost gave up once (that's his one to my ?), but in the morning he recovered.
 Bought a battery tester and it showed all our cells (in both) were bad, so a couple new batteries may be in store."

+We spent 5 glorious days in the Marsh Harbour Marina for $62.70 (38 cents a foot) plus $12.90 electricity.
+This is where Cap built the frame for the back deck, which ran $195 for parts.
 Most of Cap's time was spent in the engine compartment, surrounded by bored Captains with time on their hands who viewed Ruff Life as a project.
-They'd analyze whatever problem Cap was trying to solve, and debate the feasibility of their opinions.
+They'd sit on the couches, analyzing whatever problem Cap was trying to solve, and debate the feasibility of their opinions.
 I'd often sit and listen, learning through osmosis about engines and bilge pumps, sailboats and weather patterns.
-They loved trying to out-do one another with harrowing tales at sea, which is usually when I left with Czar in tow.
+They loved trying to out-do one another with harrowing tales at sea; which is usually when I left, with Czar in tow.

-It was getting close to Christmas and I hoped we'd stay put, as many others were doing.
-Sarsaparillas, a local hangout, had a pool table and Sunday football, which put Cap in heaven; and they planned a Christmas party.
-Besides, there wasn't a chart to be found anywhere, which seemed absurd to us; but people usually brought their own.
+Besides, there wasn't a chart to be found anywhere, which seemed absurd to us but people usually brought their own.
 I don't know how we thought we could make the Virgin Islands for the holidays, but Cap was still anxious to move on.

 Wednesday, December 17

-"It's been a nice, relaxing time here at the marina, Yesterday an electrician fixed the battery charger.
+"It's been a nice, relaxing time here at the marina, Yesterday an electrician fixed the battery charger for $140.
 Still need a new battery, or two.
 Pat offered Cap a job, but he doesn't want to get into electronics.
 It was nice to have been offered anyway.
-Maybe it won't be too hard to find work down the road.I loved staying put, and since water was free I took the opportunity to give the boat a good washing.
-I even began scrubbing the textured ceiling, which was becoming black from the exhaust coming through the back door.
+Maybe it won't be too hard to find work down the road."

 "I thought of fixing up old homes, and how you have to really work at bringing them back to life.
 Well, fixing this boat is not going to be a cake-walk, so I grabbed the brush, got the exhaust off and they look 100% better.
 2 (ceiling) panels down, 7 to go, UGH!
 Brought up the clothes containers - all dry inside - put 2 back and kept one - it was like Christmas - more T-shirts!!

-"Listened to a morning 'chat' radio on VHF 68 at 8:15.
-Lou gives weather and other bits of news, and people call in with questions and info.
-They ask who's going back to the States to deliver mail, and I gave a letter to a guy on this dock to mail in Miami.
-Cuts down on delivery time."Lou and other broadcasters we heard along the way simply enjoy researching and broadcasting useful information to boaters.
+Lou and other broadcasters we heard along the way simply enjoy researching and broadcasting useful information to boaters.
 These local, informal broadcasts usually lasted 5-15 minutes, depending on the number of classifieds.
 After the official news and weather, anyone could break in with items wanted or for sale, state who was heading where and when, and even ask for advice and information.
-It was our only link with the outside world, and became part of most boater's routines.
-Our VHF was able to pick up local broadcasts, but a Single Side Band was necessary for anything else.
-Herb was a well-regarded long-range weather broadcaster from Canada whose broadcasts our friends never missed (and would relay to us).
-They also heard a variety of regular radio programs from around the globe, and since most people left their radios on as a matter of course, I'd try to sit nearby whenever we visited.
+It was our only link with the outside world, and it became part of most boater's routines.

 December 18

 "We didn't just go into the harbor.
-On that stupid 68 'chat-radio' Tomboy, another trawler, said they were heading south to Little Harbor and eventually George Town.
-Cap called and arranged for us to travel together.
+On that stupid 'chat-radio' Tomboy, another trawler, said they were heading south to Little Harbor and eventually George Town.
+Cap called (on the radio) and arranged for us to travel together.
 I started freaking - we had to quick go to town for groceries and quick get back so we could quick get going.
 But when we got back to the boat, Tomboy was gone.
 Oh no!
 (I could only hope.)"

 "See that island there?
 That was one of the shots from James Bond's Thunderball," Tom explained over the radio.